 Do you have the power to prevent Alzheimer's disease?
 Although some risk factors — age and family history — are beyond your control, increasing evidence from research indicates that you aren't helpless.

-Researchers from the Rush Alzheimer's Disease Center and around the world have found that certain lifestyle choices can protect your brain against the onset of Alzheimer's disease.
 Incorporate the following activities into your life, and your brain could reap the benefits.

 David Bennett, MD, director of the Rush Alzheimer's Disease Center, runs or bikes daily.
 Why?
 "It keeps my body and brain in shape," Bennett says.
 Research shows that long-term physical activity may offer one of the best protective effects against dementia.